AdamQJSmith/Reality-in-Layers/README.md

 1. Layer 1: Physical – Matter, energy, physical law.
 2. Layer 2: Biological – Living systems, senses, neural infrastructure.
 3. Layer 3: Experience – Subjective, conscious experience.
-4. Layer 4: Constructs – Intersubjective consensus formation, social constructions, language, logic, theories, norms.
+4. Layer 4: Constructs – Intersubjective realm of consensus-built knowledge and tools (language, logic, theories, norms).

 **The Process of Objectification**
 The process draws evidence from the layers, integrates across layers (e.g., biological insights into subjective theories), and produces artifacts in Layer 4.
 It uses tools from Layer 4 to formulate claims, conduct scrutiny, and build consensus.